orfeotoolbox/let-it-snow/doc/snow_annual_map.md

 	- 0, valid, clear observation
 	- 1, not valid, no observation due to cloud/nodata

-At this point each binary mask is append into a vrt file to match the format of timeserie supported by the interpolation application:
+At this point each binary mask is append into a vrt file to match the format of time series supported by the interpolation application:

         "input_dates.txt"
         "multitemp_snow_mask.vrt"
         "multitemp_cloud_mask.vrt"

-Inside the two vrt, the bands are indexed according the observation dates contained in "input_dates.txt".
+Inside the two [vrt](https://www.gdal.org/gdal_vrttut.html) files, bands are indexed according the observation dates contained in "input_dates.txt".

-### Timeserie interpolation
+### Time series interpolation

-The timeserie interpolation is then performed using the the [otbImageTimeSeriesGapFilling](https://gitlab.orfeo-toolbox.org/jinglada/temporalgapfilling) application with a linear interpolator option.
+The time series interpolation is then performed using the the [otbImageTimeSeriesGapFilling](https://gitlab.orfeo-toolbox.org/jinglada/temporalgapfilling) application with a linear interpolator option.
-The ouput interpolated timeserie is sampled on a daily basis between the initial *date\_start* and *date\_stop* parameters.
+The ouput interpolated time series is sampled on a daily basis between the initial *date\_start* and *date\_stop* parameters.
 The sampled dates are available in the text file "output\_dates.txt", and the bands are sorted in the output image accordingly.

 ### Results

-Finally, each daily snow masks of the interpolated timeserie is summed into a single band using the [otbBandMath](https://www.orfeo-toolbox.org/CookBook/Applications/app_BandMath.html) aplication.
-The resulting snow annual map pixels are encoded in uint16 between [0-365].
+Finally, each daily snow mask of the interpolated time series is summed into a single band using the [otbBandMath](https://www.orfeo-toolbox.org/CookBook/Applications/app_BandMath.html) aplication.
+The resulting snow annual map pixels are encoded with 16 bits unsigned integers between [0-365].

 Here is an example of a typical snow annual map generated by the processing.